torvalds/linux/Documentation/crypto/devel-algos.rst

 Here are schematics of how these functions are called when operated from other part of the kernel.
-Note that the .cia_setkey() call might happen before or after any of these schematics happen, but must not happen during any of these are in-flight.
+Note that the .cia_setkey() call might happen before or after any of these schematics happen, but must yest happen during any of these are in-flight.

 ::